 What’s even worse than being forced to overpay‚ the retirees say‚ is that they are also being ordered to pay interest on those funds.
 So for example‚ on 63-year-old who has received a disability pension since the mid 1990s was told he owes more than $100‚000‚ as he was overpaid some $260 a paycheck.
 Nearly half the amount he now reportedly owes is in interest.

 Some retiree advocacy groups are calling these demands “outrageous‚” and say they intend to lobby for enhanced federal regulations and a statute of limitations on collections‚ as well as a cap so that retirees aren’t forced to go broke to pay for someone else’s bad math.

 Many of these individuals spent years saving for retirement.
 They counted on their pension plans and maybe a bit from Social Security.
 Most live modestly‚ and have next to nothing set aside for even a rainy day – let alone a monsoon like this.

 Bankruptcy may be one option.
 There could be alternatives as well.
-We would encourage any of these individuals in the Los Angeles area to call our office to learn more about how we may be able to help.
+We would encourage any of these individuals in the Woodland Hills area to call our office to learn more about how we may be able to help.